tristcoil/hanabira.org-japanese-content/markdown_grammar_japanese/～も～ば～も～_(〜mo〜ba〜mo〜).md

    False.
 It can be used in both positive and negative contexts.
 ---
 By mastering **～も～ば～も～**, you'll enhance your ability to describe subjects with multiple attributes fluently in Japanese.
 Keep practicing by creating your own sentences!

 ---
-Feel free to ask if you have any questions or need further clarification on this grammar point.

----